sequana/quality_control/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
-0.10.0    * add CI actions
 0.9.0     * remove design_file for cutadapt to reflect changes in
+            sequana 0.12.0
+          * update kraken rules to use a kraken2 version
+          * Update to use new sequana framework (0.12)
+          * added CI action
-            sequana 0.12.0 + update kraken rules to use a kraken2 version 0.8.4     * fix the onsuccess section to reflect changes in sequana 0.9.3 0.8.3     * fix cleaning output files
+0.8.4     * fix the onsuccess section to reflect changes in sequana 0.9.3 0.8.3     * fix cleaning output files
 0.8.2     * fix typo in parameter (-skip-phix-removal --> --skip-phix-removal)